wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-calling-setup-phone-system/includes/setup-key-capabilities.md

 Call sharing enables your Microsoft Teams users to share incoming calls with their colleagues so that colleagues can answer calls when they're unavailable.
 Calls sharing in Microsoft Teams can be done in different ways:

-- Trough call forwarding -  where calls are forwarded to another person or voicemail
+- Through call forwarding -  where calls are forwarded to another person or voicemail
 - Through simultaneous ringing - where two people are notified at the same time to answer calls.
 - Through group call pickup - which enables:

   - Call forwarding to a group
   - Simultaneous ringing to a group

 With group call pickup, your users can also decide how they should be notified of incoming calls.
 For example, through visual and audio notifications, visual only notifications, or the banner in the Microsoft Teams app.
 This is less intrusive than regular call forwarding and simultaneous ring.